String Trimmers: Ratings of Sources

 When it comes to positives and negatives, Sears.com stacks up similarly to other online retailers with one notable exception: it's the best destination to read reviews of Craftsman string trimmers.
 Many Craftsman models get significant feedback.

 StringTrimmersDirect.com is an online retailer of weed whackers, with nearly 180 models listed.
 Though many models only have limited feedback, others have dozens of user-written reviews, and all feedback here looks to be from the site's users.
-Product expert Marissa Munoz also weighs in with her take on which string trimmers are recommended along with brief comments on pluses, but there's no indication of how those recommendations were reached and if any testing was done.
+Product expert Dale Vogelsanger also weighs in with his take on which string trimmers are recommended along with brief comments on pluses, but there's no indication of how those recommendations were reached and if any testing was done.

-Site owner "Matt" is a gardening enthusiast that shares his take on garden equipment.
+Site owner "Matt" is a gardening enthusiast who shares his take on garden equipment.
 While we normally don't give much weight to blogs of this type, the write ups here reflect hands-on use and offer some helpful insights.
-However, only three string trimmers -- two cordless, one corded -- have been reviewed as of our visit.
+However, only four string trimmers -- two cordless, two corded -- have been reviewed as of our visit.

-We don't normally include evaluate owner reviews at manufacturer sites, however Stihl is a popular string trimmer brand, and the company's products are often sold only through local dealers and user feedback elsewhere is limited.
+We don't normally include evaluate owner reviews at manufacturer sites, however Stihl is a popular string trimmer brand, and the company's products are often sold only through local dealers, so user feedback elsewhere is limited.
 Reviews look to be unfiltered, and both negative and positive feedback can be found.
 Several models have attracted opinions from over 100 users.